mindset-dojo/mindset-dojo.github.io/_forms/stillness-contemplation.md

 ## Implementation

-Engage with meaningful topics and consider thoughts and ideas that may (or may not) be brought into the group.
+Engage with meaningful topics and consider thoughts and ideas that may (or may not) be brought into a [Circle](../circle/).
 Also consider ideas you want to meditate on for individual growth or insight.

 ## Inspiration